Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 Using fine-tuning, organizations can make smaller models really good at specific tasks to deliver results with the accuracy of larger models at just a fraction of the cost.

-Fine-tuning requires some labelled data.
+Fine-tuning requires some labeled data.
 In many real-world scenarios this data can be hard to come by.
 This might be a new use-case that did not exist before or the existing data cannot be accessed.
 LLMs allow us to solve this issue via synthetic data.

 ### What You Will Learn

 By the end of this quickstart guide, you will be able to use Snowflake Cortex AI to:
-**Generate Synthetic Data**: Prompt `llama3.1-405b` to generate synthetic customer support tickets.
+- **Generate Synthetic Data**: Prompt `llama3.1-405b` to generate synthetic customer support tickets.
-**Prepare**: Training dataset for distilling a the knowledge from a foundation model into a small custom LLM.**Distill**: The knowledge from the large model to fine-tune model a smaller model and achieve high accuracy at fraction of cost.
+- **Prepare**: Training dataset for distilling the knowledge from a foundation model into a small custom LLM.
+- **Distill**: The knowledge from the large model to fine-tune model a smaller model and achieve high accuracy at fraction of cost.
-**Generate**: Custom email/text communications tailored to each support ticket
+- **Generate**: Custom email/text communications tailored to each support ticket

 ### Prerequisites

-- A [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) account in a region where Snowflake Cortex is available.
+- A [Snowflake](https://signup.snowflake.com/?utm_cta=quickstarts_) account in a region where Snowflake Cortex AI is available.
 [Check availability](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-availability).
 - A Snowflake user created with ACCOUNTADMIN permissions.
 This user will be used to get things setup in Snowflake.
 > aside positive
 > Note: Cortex Fine-tuning is not available in Snowflake Free Trial accounts.
 Use your own accounts or reach out to your account representative to use this in your account.